-q.
-Senate Standing Subcommittees

-- a) Sabbatical Committee: The Sabbatical Committee shall consist of three senate members appointed by the president of the Faculty Senate.
+- q.
+Senate Standing Subcommittees - a) Sabbatical Committee: The Sabbatical Committee shall consist of three senate members appointed by the president of the Faculty Senate.
 These three members will be appointed from each of the three academic areas of the University: College of Arts and Humanities, College of Natural and Behavioral Sciences and College of Social Sciences.
 This subcommittee will prioritize requests for sabbaticals and make these recommendations to the Faculty Senate for further recommendation to the provost.
-Applications and criteria may be found at http://provost.cnu.edu/devgrant.htm. - b) Faculty Development Grant Committee: the Faculty Development Grant Committee shall consist of three senate members appointed by the president of the Faculty Senate.
+Applications and criteria may be found at http://provost.cnu.edu/devgrant.htm. - b) Faculty Development Grant Committee: The Faculty Development Grant Committee shall consist of three senate members appointed by the president of the Faculty Senate.
 These three members will be appointed from each of the three academic areas of the University: College of Arts and Humanities, College of Natural and Behavioral Sciences and College of Social Sciences.
-This subcommittee will prioritize requests for faculty development grants and make these recommendations to the Senate for further recommendation to the provost.
+This subcommittee will prioritize requests for faculty development grants and make these recommendations to the Senate for further recommendation to the provost. - Faculty Senate Budget It shall be the obligation of the Faculty Senate President and SEC to prepare an annual budget and submit it to the Provost's Office by September of each academic year. - s.
+Recognition of Faculty Senate Executive Board Members In recognition of their significant service to the University, faculty members serving as president and secretary of the Faculty Senate will receive a reduction of three LHE's per semester in their respective teaching loads. - 3.
+Standing Committees of the University - a.
+Introduction: This introduction pertains to the Academic Affairs Committees (following). - 1) Membership: All members of the instructional faculty are eligible for membership on these committees, with the following exceptions: - a) The Luter School of Business shall be combined with the College of Social Sciences for the purpose of representation on university committees.
+One member of the College of Social Sciences on the Faculty Review Committee and the Undergraduate Curriculum Review Committee shall be dedicated to the Luter School of Business.